nautsio/jenkins-docker-starter/README.md

 container.
 It contains groovy code that configures Jenkins on startup and provides examples of how to use the Job- and Pipeline DSL to automatically configure Jenkins.

-## Caveats

-Although the job configuration is fully automatic it does require that you enter the necessary credentials manually with the credentials plugin.
-If you want, you could replace this with something like Vault but that would require additional setup with an external dependency.

 ## Setup

 The following sections describe each part of the Jenkins docker setup in detail.